jjlin526/AWS-Services/AWS-Architecture-Core-Concepts.md

 * When granting permissions for a user to access AWS resources, you should grant them the minimum permissions needed to complete their tasks and no more
   * Do not use root account by default - set up IAM account on daily basis (example of least privilege access)

+### Shared Responsibility Model

+* Security and Compliance is a shared responsibility between AWS and the customer